ewoudje/poison/text/more.md

 The best [best programmer](/god/whisp)!
 [And X sucks](/god/saga)

-I'm moneymancer. only spell is summon dollar
-🫪 unicode 17.0 is out
-Error; RnVycnk= <true>
-am so sleepby eepy oughh;:;:;: practicing witchcraft

 Buy Me a Coffee is a simple, meaningful way to fund your creative work.
 And ewoudje is god